 - 1/3 cup fresh marjoram or oregano, chopped

 - 35 grams kosher salt, about 2 heaping tablespoons

 - 1 1/2 tablespoons fresh ground black pepper

 - 1 tablespoon caraway seeds

 - 1 cup red wine, chilled

-- Cut the meat and fat into 1-2 inch chunks and chill until it is almost frozen by putting it in the freezer for an hour or so.
+- Cut the meat and fat into 1 to 2 inch chunks and chill until it is almost frozen by putting it in the freezer for an hour or so.

 - Take out some hog casings and set in a bowl of very warm water.

 - Combine the salt and all the spices except the caraway seeds and mix into the meat and fat.
-You can let this rest in the fridge for up to 2-3 hours.
+You can let this rest in the fridge for an hour, or up to overnight.

-- Add the wine and the caraway to the mixture and mix thoroughly either using a Kitchenaid on low for 60-90 seconds or with your (very clean) hands.
+- Add the wine and the caraway to the mixture and mix thoroughly either using a Kitchenaid on low for 60 to 90 seconds or with your (very clean) hands.
 This is important to get the sausage to bind properly.
 Once it is mixed well, put it back in the fridge and clean up your work area.